Faraday Challenge Days

 We will provide you with all the paperwork, prizes, trophy and the shop resources to run the Faraday Challenge Day and you will be able to keep the shop resources after the challenge so you can use them in your school or to run more DIY Faraday Challenge Days.

-You will have two weeks to finish the challenge so you can run it in whichever way suits you best, you can do it as a single day or you can fit it round specific lesson times.
+You will have two weeks to finish the challenge so you can run it in whichever way suits you best, you can do it as a single day or you can fit it around specific lesson times.

 Prior to the start of the challenge, you will be able to have an introduction meeting with your Challenge Leader.
 During the challenge you will have the option of scheduling a video introduction and consults between your students and your Challenge Leader.
 And at the end of the challenge you can either video the team presentations or arrange for these to be judged live virtually by your Challenge Leader.